-- P, acts at the extremity of the longer arm, the power may then be less than the weight, w, its deficiency being compensated by its greater velocity; as we obthe fulcrum.
+In levers of the second kind, the weight, instead of being at one end, is situated between the power and the fulcrum.
 In moving it, the velocity of the power must necessarily be greater than that of the weight, as it is more distant from the centre of motion.
 We may sometimes see a barrel moved by means of a lever of the second kind, as well as by one of the first.
-The end of the stick that is thrust under the barrel rests on the ground, which becomes the fulcrum; the barrel is the weight to be moved, and the power the hands applied to the other end of the lever.
-In this instance there is an immense difference in the length of the arms of the lever, the weight being almost close to the fulcrum, and the advantage gained is proportional.
-The most common example that we have of levers of the second kind is in the doors of our apartments; in these the hinges represent the fulerum; the hand, the power applied to the other end of the lever : and the door, or rather its inertia, is the weight which occupies the whole of the space between the power and the fulcrum.
-Another very common instance is found in an oar; the blade is kept in the same place by the resistance of the water, and becomes the fulcrum, the resistance is applied where the oar passes over the side of the boat: and the hands at the handle are the power.
+The end of the stick that is thrust under the barrel rests on the ground, which becomes the fulcrum; the barrel is the weight to be moved, and the power the hands applied to the other

+In this instance there is an immense and of the lever. difference in the length of the arms of the lever, the weight being almost close to the fulcrum, and the advantage gained is proportional.
+The most common example that we have of levers of the second kind is in the doors of our apartments; in these the hinges represent the fulcrum; the hand, the power applied to the other end of the lever ; and the door, or rather its inertia, is the weight which occupies the whole of the space between the power and the fulcrum.
+Another very common instance is found in an oar: the blade is kept in the same place by the resistance of the water, and becomes the fulcrum, the resistance is applied where the oar passes over the side of the boat: and the hands at the handle are the power.
 Nut-crackers are double levers of this kind: the hinge is the fulcrum; the nut-crackers the resistance, and the hands the power.